chipslimited/Documentation/tech_whitepaper.md

 The greatest advantage of DPOS is that it can be operated by a relatively small number of processors without causing network security problems.
 Because of the traditional POW blockchain, the security of the network and application depends heavily on the results of the hash value, and this result will consume a lot of computing power.
 Although the design of the POW has guaranteed the security and robustness of the network, it has brought difficulties to newly-entered developers.
 Of course, developers also have other concerns about DPOS.

-## Account System
+## User Account System

 The system has a perfect account system.
 The creator of the account can select a certain length and human-readable string as the name.
 This is greatly improved compared to Bitcoin, Ethereum, which has only the private key and address concept of the account system.
 The feasibility of sex and large-scale commercial use.
 The registration of an account requires only a very low cost and can bear the cost of storing account information.
 At the same time, the account name supports the namespace, so the owner of the "domain name" is the only user who can create "account name@domain name".

 ### Role-Based Rights Management
 The simplest form of determining whether a message is authorized is to include a signature.
 By signing, we can know that the message is "who authorized" and "what rights were granted."
 In general, permissions are tied to individuals or groups.
 The multi-account control mechanism can guarantee the security of the account and reduce the risk of financial losses caused by the account being hacked.

-### Authorization delay
+### Delayed Authorization
 The key to safety is time.
 For example, if we are under telecom fraud online, if our bank transfer system has a certain delay, then we can at least increase the probability that the money will be recovered before it is transferred.
 The CPS system enables users to configure different delays according to different privilege levels.
 For example, sending microblogging to social media can be an immediate authorization, and transfer authorization may require a delay of one day or more.
 When the user attempts to perform an operation that requires delay, the transaction will be packaged and postponed until the delay deadline.
 And the transaction can be cancelled during this period.

-### Forgot password recovery
+### Password Recovery
-Users often forget the password.
+Users tend to forget passwords.
 The system's password recovery mechanism can relieve users of this concern to a certain extent.
 Each account can specify some recovery partners that can update the activity rights, but only if the user's account is inactive for 30 days.
 As long as the user specifies some accounts as recovery partners (generally friends and family), then even if the user loses the key, ta can still recover the ownership of the account.
 Then the user no longer has to worry about the account being locked.

 By combining social networking, time delays, and cryptography, it is possible for users to regain ownership of lost accounts, so that CPS has established a trust network that protects all users' property rights.

-### Recovery of Blacked Accounts
+### Recovery of Hacked Accounts
 Each account has three special rights: owner rights, activity rights, and recovery rights.
 The owner permissions should be configured as multiple private keys and have the right to change all other permissions.
 The use of the owner's rights will require that the user and his recovery partner (usually the user's most trusted friend or relative) agree at the same time.
 In practice, this forms a trust network among all users, which greatly reduces the probability of successful intrusion by hackers, because hackers only need to invade an account before, but now they need to intrude into the entire network.

 In the other case: If the recovery partner decides not to authorize, the user may also choose to delay the 30-day update of the owner's permission.
 (It takes at least 30 days between two times to update owner rights, not too often to protect security.)